MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AccountAccess.md

 ## Common errors and fixes

-- **“We couldn't find a Microsoft account.
-Try entering your details again, or create an account.”**
+- **â€œWe couldn't find a Microsoft account.
+Try entering your details again, or create an account.â€**

   - **What it means:**